-We realize that importance of our teachers' quality in our expansion.
+We realize the importance of our teachers' quality in our expansion.
 In this regard, we cooperate with a number of well-known normal universities in China where we recruit talent graduates as our trainee teachers.
 We have a teacher mentoring program in which we train our outstanding teachers to prepare for the role of principal of our schools in the future.
-We normally assign some of our experienced teachers from the existing schools to involve in the operation of any new greenfield school or newly acquired school.
+We normally assign some of our experienced teachers from the existing schools to involve in the operation of any new greenfield school.